sangampanta/keywordmanager/README.md

 2. Open the file in a modern web browser (like Chrome, Edge, Firefox, Safari).
 3. Start adding tags or open an existing `.json` file (using the File menu, placeholder buttons, or drag-and-drop).

-> **Note:** Full file saving functionality relies on browser support for the File System Access API.
+> **Note:** Full file saving functionality relies on browser support for the **File System Access API**.
 Without it, saving uses LocalStorage backups, and you'll need to use "Save As..." if the API becomes available later or manually manage the JSON.

+## License and Usage

+KeyWordManager is provided free of charge.

+The source code contained within the HTML file is intended for public use.
+You are free to use, study, modify, and distribute this software as you see fit.
+There are no restrictions on its use or modification for personal or commercial purposes.

+The software is provided "as is", without warranty of any kind, express or implied.